 Ideally, you need at least two to three days to visit Zion National Park.
 This gives you enough time to hike the longer, more popular trails, such as Angels Landing and the Narrows, and you can also add in a few of the shorter, easier trails, such as the Riverside Walk and Canyon Overlook.

 When deciding how much time you should spend in Zion, pick out the hikes you want to do.
 For each big hike (a hike 5 miles or longer), add one day to your itinerary.

 If you plan to hike Angels Landing, the Narrows, and Observation Point, you will need three days in Zion.

-Click here to learn how to plan your itinerary to Zion National Park.
+Learn how to plan your perfect itinerary with our Zion National Park Itinerary Planning Guide.

 ONE DAY IN ZION